 Day School — Our most efficient option, day school means your dog gets trained (and pottied) while you’re out, and you come home to a better-mannered dog!
-Perfect for busy people who want a well-behaved dog but don’t have a lot of time to devote to training.
-Day School is particularly effective for getting puppies off to a fast start with terrific manners and for out-of-control adolescent dogs (ages 6 months to two years) that need to learn to calm down and pay attention.
+Day School is particularly effective for getting puppies off to a fast start with terrific manners because future service dogs and SDiT candidates need to be trained to a very high level.
 With day school, a trainer comes to your home several times a week and train your dog one-on-one while you’re at work (or while you watch, if you prefer).
 Once a week or so, your trainer will coach you in how to maintain your pet’s good behavior.
-Day School is also a great choice for future service dogs and SDiT candidates who will need to be trained to a very high level.
 Learn about Day School.

-Owner Lessons — In-home lessons teach you the most effective way to train your dog.
+Owner Lessons (also available online) — In-home lessons teach you the most effective way to train your dog.
 You’ll get patient, gentle coaching to learn how to get the behaviors you want quickly, efficiently, and happily!
 Whether it’s walking nicely on leash, going to their crate when told, accompanying you to work as a therapy dog, or learning a reliable retrieve, your dog will learn best from you with our instruction.
 Learn about Owner Lessons.

 Joelle says, “Thank you so much for your lessons!
 Hazel has come so far; her progress has beyond exceeded my expectations.
 I’m really proud of her.
 I cannot thank you enough.”
 Read about Joelle and Hazel.

 Service Dog Training

 We specialize in service dog training, particularly mobility assistance dogs and psychiatric service dogs.
 Please watch our video, below, on what you need to know about service dog training before yo contact us.

-- Service Dog Consultations — Answering questions such as, “Is my dog a good candidate for a service dog career?”
+- Service Dog Consultations (also available online) — Answering questions such as, “Is my dog a good candidate for a service dog career?”
 “How can I solve a behavior problem in my SDiT?”
 “How do I get my dog’s training to the next level?”
 Learn more about Service Dog Consultations.